ndd21/PHYS281/docs/overview.md

 Describe how to define and use functions in Python, including indentation.
 Discuss function arguments including positional arguments and keyword arguments.
 Describe returning things from functions and how to return and capture multiple values.
-(NOte the difference between printing something to screen and returning a value)
+(Note the difference between printing something to screen and returning a value)

 Show a docstring for a function.